sngrmvj/todo-auth/README.md

     - refresh tokens
     - blacklisted tokens
 - Need to implement
-    - Provide permissions in JWt to access the other microservice
+    - Automate the django migrations
     - Sending Email
     - API gateway
-    - Containerize it.
     - Terraform Script
+    - ELK stack (who, when, what for)